 - Valet parking attendants: $2 or more, depending how far the car was parked

-- Bells hops (hotel luggage handlers): $2 or more, depending on size/quantity of bags
+- Bell hops (hotel luggage handlers): $2 or more, depending on size/quantity of bags

 - Sky caps (baggage handlers outside airport terminals): tip them rather more than bell hops

 California has a base sales tax of 7.50%, and can total up to 9.00%.
-Sales tax is applied to nearly everything except services and certain food items.
+Sales tax applies to everything except services and certain food items.
 Exempted from sales tax: Unprepared food, bakery items, hot beverages, livestock, crops and seeds, fertilizer used to grow food, certain devices related to alternative energy, and one-time sales.

 Emergency and non-emergency phone lines